francoispluchino/fxp-require-asset/README.md

     - one only link will be added in the final Twig template (no duplicates)
     - the link will be placed in the right place in the final Twig template (defined in the twig base template)
     - the generated link will corresponding to the link defined by the rewrite rules of assets (the asset target path in Assetic Manager)
+    - automatically add the localized assets after the common assets or individual assets, without duplication
+    - automatically add the localized assets for the inputs of the common asset, even if the common asset does not exist, or that it does not include all the localized inputs
   - tags:
     - `require_script`: for require a script and inject the link in the good place defined in the twig base template
     - `require_style`: for require a style and inject the link in the good place defined in the twig base template